will-hedges/nss-exomine/README.md

 ## Data Relationships

 Below you can ready some basic information about the properties and relationships of the data you need for this application.
-There are several issue tickets created that tell you how the project should function.
-This project has been extensively planned by your project owner, and so you must build it to those specifications.
-Do not deviate from the definition of the features in the issue tickets.

-If you need clarification about the functionality, please contact your product owner.
-You do not have the authority to change the intended functionality defined in the tickets.

 ## Governors